-This Leaked Video Of Ryan Lochte In The Gas Station Shows A Run-In With Security
+A Video Of Lochte In The Rio Gas Station Leaks

 On Thursday, as Brazil authorities publicly stated their belief that Ryan Lochte and his swimming teammates had fabricated a story about being robbed, what appears to be a surveillance video of Lochte at the gas station in question emerged.
 It was published on Globo.com, which described the video as being real footage from the gas station on the morning of the incident Sunday.
 The video shows security staff apparently trying to stop Lochte and what appears to be his teammates, Jack Conger, Jimmy Feigen, and Gunnar Bentz from leaving the property.
 Update: Brazilian police officially declared that the four U.S. swimmers were not victims of robbery, BuzzFeed News reported.
 Instead, the Brazilian officials said that the swimmers "vandalized the restroom" of a gas station and they tried to leave the gas station before police officers could arrive to help.